citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Implement APT command 0x0103 ([#5478](https://github.com/citra-emu/citra/pull/5478)) by [xperia64](https://github.com/xperia64)

 This PR allows for controls introduced by the New Nintendo 3DS to be utilized in Citra while **New 3DS mode** is enabled.
 The New Nintendo 3DS came with the addition of the C-Stick, and the ZL and ZR trigger buttons.
-These can now be used in games such as Super Smash Bros. for Nintendo 3DS to give you more control over how you play your game!
+These can now be used in Citra in games such as Super Smash Bros. for Nintendo 3DS to give you more control over how you play your game!

 ### Initial implementation of partial_embedded_buffer_dirty handling ([#5548](https://github.com/citra-emu/citra/pull/5548)) by [xperia64](https://github.com/xperia64)